FarronF/limerick-council-meetings/meetings/2020/06/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th January 2020.md

 owners when the owners fulfil the legal requirements for the keeping of horses.

-Similarly, a proportion of dogs seized are returned to their owners.--- 16
+Similarly, a proportion of dogs seized are returned to their owners.
+---
+16

 **Horses**